Graph-aware Modeling of Brain Connectivity Networks: Empirical Results

 We now fit model \eqref{eq:model_conditional} to the entire COBRE dataset, with disease status as a binary covariate.
-Figure~\ref{fig:means} shows the estimated mean networks for the two populations, i.e., $\{\hat{\beta}_0+\hat{\eta}_{i0}\}$ and $\{\hat{\beta}_0+\hat{\beta}_1+\hat{\eta}_{i0}+\hat{\eta}_{i1}\}$, with either diagonal or block-diagonal $V$.
+Figure~\ref{fig:means} shows the estimated mean networks for the two populations, i.e., $\{\hat{\alpha}_0+\hat{\eta}_{i, 0}\}$ and $\{\hat{\alpha}_0+\hat{\alpha}_1+\hat{\eta}_{i, 0}+\hat{\eta}_{i, 1}\}$, with either diagonal or block-diagonal $V$.
 The dominant structure in the means is the community structure, with stronger connectivity within each functional system, which is expected.

-Figure~\ref{fig:diff}(a) and Figure~\ref{fig:diff}(c) show the cell-level difference in connectivity between the two populations, i.e., $\hat{\beta}_1$.
-Negative $\hat{\beta}_1$ (blue) corresponds to higher values for controls, and positive $\hat{\beta}_1$ (red) for schizophrenics.
-The higher control values in cell $(9,9)$, corresponding to lower connectivity within the salience system for schizophrenics, match a previously reported dysfunction in schizophrenia \citep{Palaniyappan2013}.
+Figure~\ref{fig:alpha_diag} and Figure~\ref{fig:alpha_blkd} show the cell-level differences in connectivity between the two populations, i.e., $\hat{\alpha}_1$.
+Negative $\hat{\alpha}_1$ (blue) corresponds to higher values for controls, and positive $\hat{\alpha}_1$ (red) for schizophrenic patients.
+The higher control values in cell $(9,9)$, corresponding to lower connectivity within the salience system for schizophrenic patients, match a previously reported dysfunction in schizophrenia \citep{Palaniyappan2013}.
 Schizophrenia effects on the frontal and parietal brain regions (system 8) also have been reported \citep{VandenHeuvel2010}.

-Figure~\ref{fig:diff}(b) and Figure~\ref{fig:diff}(d) show differences between the two populations at the edge level, i.e., $(\{\hat{\beta}_0+\hat{\beta}_1+\hat{\eta}_{i0}+\hat{\eta}_{i1}\})-(\{\hat{\beta}_0+\hat{\eta}_{i0}\})$ for each edge $i$.
+Figure~\ref{fig:edge_diag} and Figure~\ref{fig:edge_blkd} show differences between the two populations at the edge level, i.e., $(\{\hat{\alpha}_0+\hat{\alpha}_1+\hat{\eta}_{i, 0}+\hat{\eta}_{i, 1}\})-(\{\hat{\alpha}_0+\hat{\eta}_{i, 0}\})$ for each edge $i$.
 The edge effects are quite heterogeneous, especially for the large cells, such as (5,5).
 The heterogeneous cell effects suggest that we do need to include edge-level effects, and in fact interpreting cell effects without the edge effects may lead to misleading results.